2001 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2001-S DCAM Sacagawea Dollar

-Use the CoinValueChecker App to instantly check your coin’s rarity and current market value based on its specific variety, grade, and any potential errors.
+Use the Coin Value Checker App to instantly check your coin’s rarity and current market value based on its specific variety, grade, and any potential errors.

-Key Features of The 2001 Sacagawea Dollar
+Key Features of the 2001 Sacagawea Dollar

-The 2001 Sacagawea Dollar maintained the identical design established in its debut year, featuring Glenna Goodacre’s portrait of the Shoshone guide and Thomas D. Rogers’ soaring eagle reverse—a combination that would remain unchanged through 2008.
+The 2001 Sacagawea Dollar maintained the identical design established in its debut year, featuring Glenna Goodacre’s portrait of the Shoshone guide and Thomas D. Rogers’ soaring eagle reverse — a combination that would remain unchanged through 2008.

 The Obverse Of The 2001 Sacagawea Dollar

-Her infant son Jean Baptiste appears in a papoose on her back, with the motto “IN GOD WE TRUST” positioned in the left field.
-The word “LIBERTY” arcs gracefully across the top rim, while the date “2001” and mint mark (P, D, or S) occupy the lower right field in a balanced arrangement.
-Goodacre’s initials “G.G.”
+The motto “IN GOD WE TRUST” appears in the left field, “LIBERTY” arcs across the top rim, and the date “2001” along with the mint mark (P, D, or S) occupy the lower right.
+Goodacre’s initials “G.G.” are subtly placed on Sacagawea’s right shoulder.

 The Reverse Of The 2001 Sacagawea Dollar

-Within the inscribed border, seventeen five-pointed stars form a circle, representing the states in the Union during the Lewis and Clark Expedition.
+Seventeen five-pointed stars form a circle within the border, representing the number of states in the Union during the Lewis and Clark Expedition.
+Rogers’ initials “T.D.R.” appear below the eagle’s tail feathers.

 Other Features Of The 2001 Sacagawea Dollar